-Clear Springs Trail is a 11.1 mile lightly trafficked loop trail located near Roxie, MS that features a river.
-The trail is rated as difficult and primarily used for hiking, camping, and mountain biking.
+Clear Springs Trail is a 11.1 mile lightly trafficked loop trail located near Roxie, Mississippi that features a river.
+The trail is rated as moderate offers a number of activity options.

 20+ Miles of Mountain Biking/Hiking Trails.
 Located south of Meadville, MS in the Homochitto National Forest.
 The Trail system is a ride in ride out facility.
 The Clear Springs park has 22 full hook-up campsites & 22 primitive sites.